-I remember churches teaching these skills as well as schools.
+I remember churches teaching these skills, as well as schools.
 Somehow, the teaching of these very important skills needs to be rekindled.
 What do you think has happened?
-We can’t continue to eat processed food, eat at fast food places and eat food at restaurants every day, it’s not healthy.
+We can’t continue to eat processed food, eat at fast food places, and eat food at restaurants every day, it’s not healthy.
 Plus, it’s so expensive.

-I have a blogger friend, Janet Garman, who has a farm, called Timber Creek Farm (.com).
-She is truly a role model if you want a farm.
-She dyes the yarn and knits the most beautiful hand warmers, I have two sets.
+I have a blogger friend, Janet Garman, who has a farm called Timber Creek Farm (.com).
+She is truly a role model to follow if you want a farm.
+She dyes yarn and knits the most beautiful hand warmers, I have two sets.
 I love them!
 Today, it’s all about the homestead, as in our home.

 These are the things I learned growing up, how about you?

 - I learned to make bread in a big old stainless steel bowl like this one: Stainless Steel Bowl We can truly survive if we learn to make bread in its many varieties like sourdough bread.
 Beginners can check out my archive for a no-fail bread recipe that uses few ingredients.

 - Learn to grind wheat.
 I have two wheat grinders, an electrical one and a hand-powered one in case I lose power in my home.